WarpWing/dickinson-sharepoint/README.md

 # dickinson-sharepoint
-A modified Cohere Connector for interacting with Dickinson College's Sharepoint Endpoint
+A modified Cohere Search Connector for interacting with Dickinson College's federated OneDrive.